-Children who eat breakfast and lunch during the school year, often do not take advantage of the Summer Lunch Program.
-One out of every six who eat free lunch during the school year.
-Only 1 in 6 six low-income children who ate school lunch during the 2014–2015 school year were reached by the Summer Nutrition Programs in July 2015.
+Children who eat breakfast and lunch during the school year often do not take advantage of the Summer Lunch Program.
+One out of every six eats free lunch during the school year.
+The Summer Nutrition Programs reached only 1 in 6 six low-income children who ate free meals during the 2014–2015 school year in July 2015.

 How the Summer Lunch Program Works

 Anyone can sponsor a Summer Lunch Program as long as they are an extension of the community.
 Like parks, schools, rec centers, an Indian reservation, housing projects, church, camp, and boys and girls centers.
 Any safe place where children congregate may be a good location for summer meals.